 In addition, please bring three copies of the front and back of the youth’s health insurance card.
 Also include three copies of the first page of the youth’s passport, which must be valid for at least a month after the end of the trip.

-Youth traveling with a delegation also need to complete the Child Traveling with Leader Legal Form.
+Youth traveling with a delegation also need to complete the Child Travelling with Leader Legal Form.
 Bring three completed but unsigned copies to Prep Day, where they will be signed and witnessed.
 You will fill in the program number and the dates of travel at Prep Day.

 Older youth traveling on their own — for example to a Youth Meeting camp — need to fill out the Child Traveling Alone Legal Form.
 Bring two copies completed but unsigned to Prep Day, where they will be signed and witnessed.
 You will fill in the program number and the dates of travel at Prep Day.